ellenmartin11/newhaven-hangouts/README.md

 ## ✨ Features

+- 🔐 **Email Authentication**: Secure signup and login with email and password
+- 👥 **Friends System**: Add friends by email, accept/reject friend requests
 - 📍 **Location Check-ins**: Share your current location with friends
+- 🔍 **Location Search**: Search for places in New Haven with autocomplete
 - 🗺️ **Interactive Map**: View friend check-ins on an OpenStreetMap-powered interface
+- 📋 **List View**: Alternative list view for check-ins
 - 🎉 **"I'm Coming" Feature**: Let friends know you're joining them
+- 👥 **Attendee Tracking**: See who's coming to each check-in
 - ⏰ **Expiring Check-ins**: Check-ins automatically expire after a set duration
 - 📱 **Mobile-First Design**: Optimized for mobile browsers with responsive design